aksommerville/kabobblin/README.md

 More jam feedback:
 - [x] Some option to reset during play.
 - [x] Consider upping the gravity a little, someone mentioned it feels slow.
-- [ ] It's possible for goblins to land directly upon each other, then they go inert.
+- [x] It's possible for goblins to land directly upon each other, then they go inert.
 Let them escape somehow.
+- - ...hard enough to repro that i don't think it's worth fixing. (doesn't cause a problem, just a little weird)
-- [ ] Can we stop the clock during fade-outs?
+- [x] Can we stop the clock during fade-outs?
 That might trim times enough to make <1:00 reachable. (it's probably reachable today technically but I can't do it).